TrellixVulnTeam/swahilipython_SCMU/Doc/library/sys.rst

    This function returns a tuple of three values that give information about the exception that is currently being handled.
 The information returned is specific both to the current thread and to the current stack frame.
-If the current stack frame is not handling an exception, the information is taken from the calling stack frame, or its caller, and so on until a stack frame is found that is handling an exception.
+If the current stack frame is not handling an exception, the information is taken kutoka the calling stack frame, or its caller, and so on until a stack frame is found that is handling an exception.
 Here, "handling an exception" is defined as "executing an except clause."
 For any stack frame, only information about the exception